dadi/api/README.md

 ### Roadmap

 We will capture planned updates and additions here.
-If you have anythign to contribute in terms of furutre direction, please add as an enhancement request within [issues](https://github.com/dadiplus/serama/issues).
+If you have anything to contribute in terms of future direction, please add as an enhancement request within [issues](https://github.com/dadiplus/serama/issues).

 ### Versioning